Revance Therapeutics, Inc. (RVNC) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-17, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC) have opportunity to lead the securities fraud class action lawsuit.
+23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REVANCE THERAPEUTICS, INC. (RVNC), CLICK HERE BEFORE MARCH 4, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR REVANCE INVESTMENTS, CLICK HERE BEFORE MARCH 4, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?